full-path/ridesheet/src/privacy.md

 ### Permission Control

 - You choose which permissions to grant individually
-- You can revoke permissions at any time at https://myaccount.google.com/connections
+- You can revoke permissions at any time on per-user basis at [https://myaccount.google.com/connections](https://myaccount.google.com/connections)
 - Revoking permissions immediately removes RideSheet's access for your individual user account

 ### Data Control